DataKind-DC/dkdc-template-repo/README.md

 ### Onboarding
 A detailed but simple explaination to get ahold of the data.
 Not only that but there should also be a focus on making sure the end users have the proper libraries installed.

+### Skills
+A detailed list of the skills that are required to contribute to this project.
+Try to have some possibility for a new data science to make a contribution.

 #### Configuration
 After retrieving the data, it is important to set up the development environment for reproducible analysis.
 Before diving into the data, please make sure you configure the following: